 Farther south, however, the GRR enters a different landscape, known as the Driftless Region, an area of limestone bluffs and rocky uplands bypassed by all that rototilling glaciation.
 Stretching south into Illinois, and covering an area four times the size of Connecticut, the Driftless Region affords dramatic views, wildlife habitat, and a setting for one of the more painful episodes in Native American history, the devastating Black Hawk War.

-The GRR follows two-lane Hwy-35 from Prescott south for nearly 100 miles, staying within closer view of the Mississippi for longer stretches than almost anywhere else on the route.
+The GRR follows two-lane Hwy-35 from Prescott south for nearly 100 mi (161 km), staying within closer view of the Mississippi for longer stretches than almost anywhere else on the route.

 - Highway 35: Enjoy riverside scenery and small towns

 - La Crosse: You can’t miss the World’s Largest Six-Pack

 - Spring Green: Visit architect Frank Lloyd Wright’s country house and studio, Taliesin

 Map of the Great River Road through Wisconsin